rjw1/mcollective-docs/introduction/terminology.md

 ### Authorization
-In relation to SimpleRPC authorization is a processes whereby requests get allowed or denied based on some identifying information of the requester
+In relation to SimpleRPC authorization is a processes whereby requests get allowed or denied based on some identifying information of the requester.
+See [SimpleRPCAuthorization].